Valentine's Day traditions - differences per country

 Some young South Africans follow an old Roman tradition called Lupercalia, in which they pin the name of the one they fancy on their sleeve, as a declaration of love.

 Valentine’s Day is not very popular in Germany, but they have some unique ways of showing their affection on this day.
-For instance, the giving of pig depictions (a symbol of luck) or heart-shaped ginger cookies is a recurring theme.
+For instance, the giving of pig depictions (a symbol of luck) or heart-shaped ginger cookies are recurring themes.

-One of the most popular Valentine’s Day gifts in Italy is chocolate-covered hazelnuts wrapped with a romantic quote.
+One of the most popular Valentine’s Day gifts in Italy is chocolate-covered hazelnuts wrapped in a romantic quote.
 These are called Baci Perugina.

-An old belief in certain regions of Italy said that the first man a woman would see on Valentine’s Day would be, or resemble, the man she was to marry.
-This led to a now abandoned tradition of young Italian girls waking up before dawn so they could spot their prospective husbands early.
+An old belief in certain regions of Italy said that the first man a woman saw on Valentine’s Day would be, or resemble, the man she was to marry.
+This led to the now-abandoned tradition of young Italian girls waking up before dawn so that they could spot their prospective husbands early.

 Are you from one of the countries described, and do you have something to add?
 Or does your home country have an interesting Valentine’s Day tradition of its own?
 Let us know in the comments below!